atmosx/argosnap/README.md

 # Argosnap

-This gem displays [OSX notifications](http://support.apple.com/kb/ht5362) when your [tarsnap account](http://www.tarsnap.com/) falls bellow a predifined threshold of [picodollars](http://www.tarsnap.com/picoUSD-why.html).
+This gem installs a script which displays [OSX notifications](http://support.apple.com/kb/ht5362) when your [tarsnap account](http://www.tarsnap.com/) falls bellow a predefined threshold of [picodollars](http://www.tarsnap.com/picoUSD-why.html).
-With other versions additional functionalities might be added.

 ## Installation

-First thing to do, would be install the gem via rubygems:
+Install the gem via rubygems:

     $ gem install argosnap

-This will install the gem along with it's dependencies.
+## Configure

+We need to run `install` for the script to create the configuration file.

     $ asnap install

+Then we configure the `config.yml` file which looks like this:

+    ---
+    :email: sample@email.com
+    :password: p4sw0rd3
+    :threshold: 10
+    :seconds: 7200

+These are the default values.
+Tarsnap email login and password.
+The `threshold` variables defines the amount of picodollars CONTINUE-HERE

 ## Usage